Jesus said, "I am the way, the truth and the life." (John 14:6)

 A bridge is a perfect way to illustrate the power of the gospel

 Jesus Christ came to bridge the gap between where we are, and what we were made for.
 He, as a human being, experienced everything we experience in this life.
-Physical, emotional and psychological needs were all things He understood in His life.
-The Bible teaches, however, that Jesus was not just a man, but that He was God in human form.
-He came from God to represent God to us, and us to God.
+Physical, emotional and psychological needs were all things He experienced in His life.
+The Bible teaches, however, that Jesus was not just a man, but that He was God in human form, that He came from God to represent God to us, and us to God.
 By living a perfect life of obedience, overcoming all the temptations and obstacles common to all people, He fulfilled His destiny by dying on the cross as a sin offering on our behalf.

 The bridge is there.
 Will you cross over it?